 The district is committed to partnering with parents to support the healthy mental, emotional, and behavioral development of its students.
-If you are concerned about your child, please access http://www.texassuicideprevention.org or contact the school counselor for more information related to suicide prevention services available in your area.
+If you are concerned about your child, please visit Texas Suicide Prevention or contact the school counselor for more information related to suicide prevention services available in your area.
+You may also contact the National Suicide Prevention Lifeline at 1-800-273-8255.